 4. Mechanical, Electrical and Heating Services – plumbing, heating, drainage, septic tanks, wells, ventilation and air conditioning systems, electrics, or ICT

 a) Our surveyors / engineers are NOT qualified plumbers, heating technicians or electricians and do not carry out any tests on these services.
-However, following a cursory view of the heating, electrical and plumbing utilities, the engineer will make comments on the general condition of these services and whether they were operating or not at the time of inspection.
+However, following a cursory view of the heating, electrical and plumbing utilities, the engineer will make comments whether they were operating or not at the time of inspection.
 These comments are for limited information purposes only, and should not under any circumstances, be deemed conclusive.

 b) Our inspection is limited to a cursory view of services only.
 Before purchasing the property, it is recommended that you obtain any relevant certification provided by a qualified plumber, mechanical or electrical engineer on the design and installation of these systems from your developer.